Homemade firearm: Traceability

-In recent years, politicians and gun control advocates have claimed tracing privately-made firearms used in crimes may be harder than tracing their commercial variants.
-This argument is made when assessing ATF's ability to use the serial numbers of firearms associated with crimes to perform "trace requests" through the National Tracing Center (NTC), a division of the bureau that provides investigative leads for local, state, federal and foreign law enforcement agencies.
-However, ATF NTC uses other technologies and forensic expertise when serial numbers are not present, or have been altered or obliterated from firearms, and local detectives, prosecutors and U.S. Attorneys have many other resources and investigative powers aside from NTC when working gun crimes, including the NIBIN.
-Additionally, as was seen in Operation Fast and Furious the ATF was unable to trace their own guns that had serial numbers.
+Because they lack serial numbers and manufacturer identification, homemade firearms are more difficult to trace than conventional firearms.

+To help trace homemade firearms used in crime and assist detectives in criminal investigations, ATF officials have advised law enforcement agencies to submit evidence obtained in investigations to the National Integrated Ballistic Information Network (NIBIN).

+In a 2021 commentary on firearms in the journal Injury Epidemiology, firearm violence expert Garen Wintemute wrote that "The potential for large-scale, clandestine firearm manufacture in support of armed extremist groups is cause for great concern."
+Wintemute wrote that the relative inexpensiveness of 3D-printing equipment could facilitate the growths of arsenals held by violent extremist organizations.
+Mexican drug cartels are reported to be developing 3D-printed grenade launchers.

-While there are no reliable statistics on how many privately-made firearms are being recovered in crimes, since the issue rose to prominence in California, ATF has documented recoveries of privately-made firearms in 38 States plus DC, Puerto Rico, and the Virgin Islands.
-ATF noted an increasing number of privately-made firearm seizures every year since 2016, and over 1,600 of these firearms have been entered into NIBIN.
+While there are no reliable statistics on how many homemade firearms are being recovered in crimes, since the issue rose to prominence in California, the ATF has documented recoveries of homemade firearms in 38 States plus DC, Puerto Rico, and the Virgin Islands.
+The ATF noted an increasing number of homemade firearm seizures every year since 2016, and over 1,600 of these firearms have been entered into NIBIN.

 Advocates

-Gun rights and other American political activists support the private production of firearms, claiming the practice as a Constitutional right and a way to maintain the privacy of gun owners.
-Individuals have organized "build parties" where equipment and expertise are shared to help create privately-made firearms.
-Advocates say that privately-made firearms are rarely used in crime despite widespread ownership.
-Gun rights advocates and law enforcement assert that because of the cost and effort required to make privately-made firearms, criminals would rather prefer to steal firearms for use in crime, a fact borne out by DOJ statistics.
-Between 2012 and 2017, ATF estimated over 1.8 million firearms were stolen from individual gun owners, vehicles and residences, and another 40,000 were stolen from FFL's (Federal Firearms Licensee), numbers that vastly dominate over the number of privately-made firearms linked to crimes.
+Gun rights activists support the private production of firearms, claiming the practice as a constitutional right and a way to maintain the privacy of gun owners.
+Individuals have organized "build parties" where equipment and expertise are shared to help create homemade firearms.
+Advocates say that homemade firearms are rarely used in crime despite widespread ownership.
+Gun rights advocates and law enforcement assert that because of the cost and effort required to make homemade firearms, criminals would prefer to steal firearms for use in crime, a fact borne out by DOJ statistics.
+While the ATF does not track homemade firearms, the FBI reports that their use in crimes is increasing.